[vc_row][vc_column][vc_column_text]

 b.
 Next, we used the stiff nylon handheld brush to create a heavier textured look.

-6. Lastly, we normally would use a level, but we used what was available which was a melamine board.
+c.
+The chip brush was used to create the knots, by twirling it in a circular motion.
+And we also used it to flatten texture grain that was taller than desired. - Lastly, we normally would use a level, but we used what was available which was a melamine board.
 We sprayed it with Liquid Release, placed it to the desired plank width, and used a margin trowel to cut the material to simulate wood planks.

-7. The material was allowed to dry completely and was then rinsed with an SCR at a 4-1 dilution rate (4-parts water to 1-part SCR).
+- The material was allowed to dry completely and was then rinsed with an SCR at a 4-1 dilution rate (4-parts water to 1-part SCR).

-8. When the surface was completely dry, we began the processing of stain the wood planks with two different colors of Eco-Stain with various dilution rates.
+- When the surface was completely dry, we began the processing of stain the wood planks with two different colors of Eco-Stain with various dilution rates.
 The process was:

 a.
 Flood the surface with a pump-up Chapin sprayer filled with Espresso Eco-Stain at a 4-1 dilution rate.